 You could also use a basic Adjustment Brush tool in Lightroom to adjust the exposure of the outer edge of your images to achieve the vignette effect.
 Depending on your signature style, you can decide whether you take the ‘less is more’ road or use a more pronounced vignette in your image.
 In the end, whatever you do, a viewer’s attention should still instantly go toward your subject/s.

 14. Smoothing Skin

-Of the wedding photo edits made to your images that can elevate the quality, smoothing skin is one of them.
+Of the wedding photo edits made to your images that can elevate the quality, smoothing skin is one.
 Depending on your unique photography style, you may already include skin smoothing as a part of your services.
 The adjustments made as a part of smoothing skin will depend on whether you are looking for a natural look or a more commercial feel for the images.

-The brush tool in Lightroom allows you to achieve skin smoothing and is something that with practice, can be easily applied to achieve your desired effects.
+The brush tool in Lightroom allows you to achieve skin smoothing and is something that, once you learn how to edit wedding photos and practice enough, can be easily applied to achieve your desired effects.
 There are options to adjust the size, feather, flow, and density to apply the correct adjustment once placed on the image.

 These are a few recommended steps to take before smoothing skin in Lightroom:

 - Make sure the photo is properly exposed, as an underexposed image can have more noticeable marks that need to be smoothed out.

 - Remove unwanted elements, such as stray hairs.

 - Work on global image edits, such as brightness, contrast, color saturation, and vibrancy.